-Salida-area Parks, Open-space, and Trails (SPOT) and the Salida School District are thrilled to announce a $43,366 grant award from the History Colorado State Historical Fund toward phase one of the rehabilitation of the historic Valley View School.
+In 2104, SPOT and the Salida School Board partnered to receive a History Colorado State Historical Fund award toward Phase One of the rehabilitation of the historic Valley View School.

 Located two miles west of Salida on CR 140, the Valley View School was built in 1903 and served as an early rural schoolhouse and community facility until 1943.
 In 1958 Roberta Koenig purchased the property, and in 2003 it was donated to the Salida School District by her family, the George Richardsons.
 That year, the non-profit Historic Salida, Inc., conducted a Historic Structure Assessment and nominated the property to the National Register of Historic Places.